A crystalline incarnation of Berthelot's conjecture and K\"unneth formula for isocrystals: The Künneth Formula

-\begin{proof}[Proof of Theorem \ref{Abelian}] The addition on the abelian variety $A$ and Theorem \ref{Kunneth} endow the group scheme $\pi_1^{\rm{crys}}(A/\lW, 0)$ with two operations.
-Hence by the Eckman--Hilton argument \cite{EckHil62} the two operations coincide and $\pi_1^{\rm{crys}}(A/\lW, 0)$ is an abelian group scheme. \end{proof}
+\begin{proof}[Proof of Theorem \ref{Abelian}] By the binary operation on $\pi_1^{\rm{crys}}(A/\lW, 0)$ induced by the addition of the abelian variety $A$, $\pi_1^{\rm{crys}}(A/\lW, 0)$ becomes group object in the category of affine group schemes over $K$.
+Then, by the calculation given in \cite[Theorem 5.4.2]{EckHil62}, $\pi_1^{\rm{crys}}(A/\lW, 0)$ is an abelian group scheme. \end{proof}